berkshelf/berkshelf/_includes/index.md

 Berkshelf will run with a default configuration unless you explicitly generate one.
 By default, Berkshelf uses the values found in your Knife configuration (if you have one).

-You can override this default behavior by create a configuratio file and placing it at `~/.berkshelf/config.json`
+You can override this default behavior by create a configuration file and placing it at `~/.berkshelf/config.json`

 ### Configurable options